History of the University

 Thomas Jefferson founded the University of Virginia in 1819.
 He planned the curriculum, recruited the first faculty, and designed the Academical Village.
 Comprised of a central lawn and surrounded by faculty residences called pavilions, with student rooms between and working service yards behind, the “village” symbolizes Jefferson’s intent to create an institution that supports the free and open exchange of ideas, close interaction among students and faculty, and collegial collaboration across disciplines.
 Together with Monticello, Jefferson’s mountaintop house, the Academical Village is an architectural design of global significance; UNESCO declared the pair a World Heritage site in 1987 in recognition of their universal cultural value.

 Jefferson intended to establish an institution that would be, in his words, “based on the illimitable freedom of the human mind.”
-Yet, the construction of the Academical Village relied in large part on enslaved black laborers, and slaves were a significant part of the University’s operation for almost fifty years.
+Yet, the construction of the Academical Village relied in large part on enslaved black laborers, and the University relied on the enslavement of its domestic laborers providing food, laundry and other services for almost fifty years.
 Like other U.S. colleges and universities, the University has recently focused much-needed attention on the role of slavery in its early history.
 In 2015, the Board of Visitors named a newly constructed residence hall, Gibbons House, for William and Isabella Gibbons, husband and wife, who were enslaved by different professors and lived in different pavilions at the University in the mid-19th century.
-In 2017, the Board of Visitors named another building for former slave and stonemason Peyton Skipwith.
-For more information on slavery at the University, see the President’s Commission on Slavery and the University and Jefferson’s University: Early Life.
-In 2018, the Board of Visitors established the President’s Commission on the University in the Age of Segregation, to continue research on race and inequity for the century following Emancipation..
+In 2017, the Board of Visitors named another building for former enslaved laborer and stonemason Peyton Skipwith, and in 2020 renamed a building to honor Walter Ridley, the first African American to earn a doctoral degree from UVA.
+The Memorial to Enslaved Laborers was dedicated in 2021 to honor the lives, labor, and resistance of the 4-5,000 enslaved people who lived and worked at UVA at some point between 1817 and 1865.
+For more information on slavery at the University, see the President’s Commission on Slavery and the University and Jefferson’s University: The Early Life.
+In 2018, the Board of Visitors established the President’s Commission on the University in the Age of Segregation, to continue research on race and inequity for the century following Emancipation.

 With regard to its mission, the University was innovative for its day because it was dedicated to educating leaders in practical affairs and public service rather than for professions in the classroom and the pulpit exclusively.
 It was the first nonsectarian university in the United States and the first to use the elective course system.
 Where it excelled in regard to curricular innovation, however, it was representative of its time in the make-up of its student body and faculty.
 When the University opened for classes in 1825, its faculty of eight and student body of sixty-eight were all white and all male.
 Not until the 20th century would the University admit women and men of color or white women, and it would be one of the last public institutions of higher education in the U.S. to do so.